The overarching responsibility of the marketer is to persuade the audience of one thing: why they should choose your company instead of another.

 This brings us back to the dilemma of the demand generation marketer.

 The answer lies somewhere in the middle, but in its current state B2B demand is heavily skewed toward operations.
-This myopic focus on accumulating more B2B leads instead of discovering what motivates human beings is crippling demand generation (click to tweet).

 If demand generation is flawed, how do we change it?